damnanuj/quantum-space/README.md

 Each API module contains information on the routes, request methods, expected parameters, and responses.
 For complete details, see the links to each module’s documentation.

 Happy coding with Quantum-Space!

+**Note:** The frontend is still in progress and will be updated once it's done.

 ---